 “It does make sense to come up with one name to rationalize the brand,” Mr. Welsh added.
-“The Carson name definitely resonates in the space.”
+“The Carson name definitely resonates in the [business-to-business] space.”

 Regarding an inaccurate report last summer that Mr. Carson was shopping around the adviser coaching business, Peak Advisor Alliance, for a sale, Mr. Carson said he had been talking with investment bankers to look for a “strategic partnership to help expand the business.”

 “After spending a year looking at what’s out there, we realized no one was going to be accretive to what we were trying to do,” he said.
 “We want to own the space, to be the most trusted for financial advice, and our recent reorganization brings us a step closer to making that dream a reality.
 When you boil it down, we’re on the eve of a movement to make the complex simple for the advisers we serve and, by extension, their clients.”

 When asked about the timing of the rebranding, Mr. Carson reiterated his focus on trying to constantly move forward.

 “Never have the opportunities to succeed in our profession been greater, nor the distractions to fail,” he said.
 “Time will either expose or promote you, and it all depends on an adviser’s willingness to embrace change.”